 F. Hospital Inpatient Data.
 "Hospital inpatient data" pertains to the information generated at the time of discharge which is associated with patients who are provided with room, board, and continuous nursing service based on a physician’s written order in an area of the hospital where patients generally stay more than twenty-four hours.

 G. Hospital Outpatient Data.
 "Hospital outpatient data" pertains to the data generated for any patient visit that is not considered an inpatient admission, at any department of the hospital, regardless of its physical location.
-Hospital Outpatient Data also includes services provided by specialty groups or primary care practices.pertains to information which is associated with patients who receive services in a formally organized ambulatory department, clinic, provider-based practice considered a department of the hospital, and/or other departments of a hospital when those patients are not considered to be inpatients.
+Hospital Outpatient Data also includes services provided by specialty groups or primary care practices.that are departments of the hospital and/or affiliates of the hospital. pertains to information which is associated with patients who receive services in a formally organized ambulatory department, clinic, provider-based practice considered a department of the hospital, and/or other departments of a hospital when those patients are not considered to be inpatients.

 H. MHDO.
 "MHDO" means the Maine Health Data Organization.